firebase/firebaseui-web-react/README.md

 ```

 In your app:
+  1. import the css `import 'firebaseui/dist/firebaseui.css'`
-  1. Import the `FirebaseAuth` or the `StyledFirebaseAuth` component from `react-firebaseui` and import `firebase`.
+  2. Import the `FirebaseAuth` or the `StyledFirebaseAuth` component from `react-firebaseui` and import `firebase`.
-  2. Configure Firebase as described in [the Firebase Docs](https://firebase.google.com/docs/web/setup).
+  3. Configure Firebase as described in [the Firebase Docs](https://firebase.google.com/docs/web/setup).
-  3. Write a Firebase UI configuration as described in [firebase/firebaseui-web](https://github.com/firebase/firebaseui-web#configuration).
+  4. Write a Firebase UI configuration as described in [firebase/firebaseui-web](https://github.com/firebase/firebaseui-web#configuration).
-  4. Use the `FirebaseAuth` component in your template passing it the **Firebase UI configuration** and a **Firebase Auth instance**.
+  5. Use the `FirebaseAuth` component in your template passing it the **Firebase UI configuration** and a **Firebase Auth instance**.

 ### `FirebaseAuth` vs. `StyledFirebaseAuth`